barryclark/jekyll-now/_posts/2017-10-9-Error_Codes.md

 Common Errors that are present in proxy system.Please look for the numeric code that is visible on the page being visited.
 ### 403 - Forbidden Error

+#### Occurs
-#### Occurs - When two people are connected with the same proxy to the server.
+When two people are connected with the same proxy to the server.
 #### Solution
- Change the proxy ,preferably change them to their personal proxy.
+ Change the proxy ,preferably change it to the personal proxy.

 ### 404 - Not Found
 #### Occurs